 You have to be even more determined and committed than you were before to pull it off.

 Many find they can no longer eat some of the luxury foods they could before.
-This is especially true if you are re-starting Atkins at a lower weight than you weighed before.
+This is especially true if you are re-starting Atkins at a lower weight than you weighed when you started Atkins before.

 Getting upset about it won't change the way things are.